ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 **Orbital Period (C)**
 - This parameter **can't be freely chosen** — it's governed by **Kepler's Third Law**, originally formulated as $$P^2 \propto a^3$$and later regularized by Newton to account for the total mass of the system
-- The orbital period depends on both the distance of the planemo's orbit and the _combined masses of the star(s) and planemo_.
+- The orbital period depends on both the distance of the planemon's orbit and the _combined masses of the star(s) and planemon_.
 $$C = \sqrt{\dfrac{a^3}{M + m}}$$
 where:
-- C = the orbital period of the planemo in perannum
+- C = the orbital period of the planemon in perannum
-- a = the planemo's orbit's **semi-major axis** in ***Astronomical Units***
+- a = the planemon's orbit's **semi-major axis** in ***Astronomical Units***
 - M = the mass of the star in solar units (⊙)
-- m = the mass of the planemo (also in solar units)
+- m = the mass of the planemon (also in solar units)
 - In most systems, m « M and can be neglected for quick calculations:
-$$C = \sqrt{\dfrac{a^3}{M}}$$	...However, if the planemo's mass exceeds ≈ 10% of the mass of the star(s), its contribution to the period of its orbit begins to have noticeable effects.
+$$C = \sqrt{\dfrac{a^3}{M}}$$	...However, if the planemon's mass exceeds ≈ 10% of the mass of the star(s), its contribution to the period of its orbit begins to have noticeable effects.
 This is especially relevant for:
-		- Super-Jovian mass planemos orbiting red-dwarf stars (q.v.)
+		- Super-Jovian mass planemons orbiting red-dwarf stars (q.v.)
-		- Binary planemo systems
+		- Binary planemon systems
 			- See *Sidebar Module – Two-body Systems*
-			- See also *Sidebar Module – Double-planemo or Planemo-moon*?
+			- See also *Sidebar Module – Double-planemon or planemon-moon*?

 - I include _C_ here not because it's adjustable, but because it’s **crucial to the seasonal dynamics** of a world:
     - It modulates how **axial tilt ($\varepsilon_x$)** and **eccentricity (e)** express over time